julianobressan/atcm/README.md

  * Response: HTTP 201

 * **DELETE /queue/{flightId}**
 Dequeues the first flight on the queue, according rules for priorization implemented.
-If expects the ID of flight.
-This parameter is required to avoid that a air traffic controller that are seeing an outdated list in your screen command to dequeue thinking in one flight and the system dequeues another.
+It expects the ID of flight.
+This parameter is required to prevent that an air traffic controller that are seeing an outdated list in your screen command to dequeue thinking in one flight and the system dequeues another.
 So, for example, if the controller are seeing the flight ID 9999 and command to dequeue expecting that this flight is to be dequeue, the software checks if at the moment of execution those flight still is the first to be dequeue on queue.
 If, during this time, another controller dequeued those flight, the system will warn that those flight was already dequeued.
  * Header: Bearer token
  * Response: HTTP 204